Best health insurance in Canada for 2024

 So how does health insurance work in Canada?
 In Canada, health insurance helps to pay the cost of medical expenses incurred from illness or injury.
 It can also cover some everyday medical expenses such as dental, vision, and prescriptions.

-On top of access to universal public health insurance through one’s province or territory (ie: public health insurance in BC MSP, health insurance in Ontario, etc.), one may obtain additional or extended health insurance through one’s employer, buy it independently, or qualify for supplemental government-provided coverage.
+On top of access to universal public insurance through one’s province or territory (ie: public health insurance in BC MSP, health insurance in Ontario, etc.), one may obtain additional or extended health insurance through one’s employer, buy it independently, or qualify for supplemental government-provided coverage.

-Public health insurance in Canada
+Public health insurance

 Often referred to as Medicare, the public care system covers essential medical services and treatments for Canadian citizens and permanent residents.
 Some key points of coverage include: